427th Special Operations Squadron: The Russian Front and the Mediterranean

 The expected mission on the Russian Front was to provide night fighter escort and air defense for Eighth and Fifteenth Air Force Boeing B-17 Flying Fortress bombers on "shuttle" missions from their bases in England and Italy to targets in Eastern Europe as part of Operation Frantic.
-However, a Luftwaffe night attack on the Soviet Air Force bases where the bombers landed in Ukraine on 21 June 1944 created mass havoc and destroyed many aircraft on the ground.
+However, a Luftwaffe night attack on the Soviet Air Force bases where the bombers landed in Ukrainian SSR on 21 June 1944 created mass havoc and destroyed many aircraft on the ground.
 The Soviets refused to allow American night fighters to defend the bomber bases, insisting that air defense was their responsibility, the 427th's orders to Poltava were scrubbed.

 Instead, the 427th was to join the four Bristol Beaufighter equipped night fighter squadrons of the Twelfth Air Force in the Mediterranean area.
 After about a week's stay in Cairo, the air echelon departed and arrived at the 19th Replacement Depot outside Naples, Italy.
 Their new assignment was to provide night air defense from Pomigliano Airfield, which started upon their arrival on 3 September.
 Their stay was short, as on 20 September the 427th was given orders to relocate to the China-Burma-India Theater of Operations and join the Tenth Air Force in India.

 Although the 427th was in operation in the Naples area for less than three weeks, it was able to fly a number of missions and had contacts with Luftwaffe reconnaissance aircraft from northern Italy.
 On one of these missions, a radar malfunction experienced just before coming into firing range prevented possible destruction of the German aircraft.
 On the other mission in which contact was made, the attack was cut short when the Naples antiaircraft defenses tried to help and nearly shot down the 427th's Northrop P-61 Black Widow.